poppito/poppito.github.io/_posts/2025-06-10-AWS-Lambda-calling-GenAI-model.md

 While the doco does a really good job of unpacking exactly what's required in the `requestBody`:

 1) Once we have our `boto3` client calling the `bedrock runtime` service, we define our system prompt.

 2) As you can guess, this app detects customer sentiment and extracts any actionable feedback for my (hypothetical) boutique french bakery in Melbourne.
 The initial `prompt` object is in fact the system prompt.

-3) the `text` content is the actual feedback that the lambda receives from its calling API.
+3) The `text` content is the actual feedback that the lambda receives from its calling API.

 4) Once invoked, the model returns a `response_body` with a `message` content ie. answer.